Skip to main content

 How a company sources and traces its palm oil products will affect whether it is linked with the clearing of rainforests and peatlands, and the degree to which its products negatively affect local communities, biodiversity and climate change.

-Its production destroys rainforests and biodiversity.
-The plight of orangutans has been a key feature of palm oil campaigns, due to 80% of their habitat being destroyed in the last 20 years and the serious risk they face of extinction in our lifetime.
+The plight of orangutans has been a key feature of palm oil campaigns, due to so much of their habitat being destroyed by plantations, and the serious risk they face of extinction.

-Social impacts are also wide-ranging, and economic gains are far from evenly distributed.
-More than 20 million people, comprising hundreds of distinct language groups, depend on Indonesia’s forests.
-Many traditional communities have lost their lands to plantations.
+Social impacts of palm oil are also wide-ranging, and economic gains are far from evenly distributed.
+Millions of Indigenous people, comprising hundreds of distinct language groups, make up a quarter of Indonesia’s population, and many traditional communities have lost their lands to plantations.
+Along with loss of forest for mining, biomass, or rice, palm plantations contributed to a 66% surge in Indonesian forest loss in 2025.

 Palm Oil in Soap